koeppl/integer_partition/README.md

 # Installation

-Use cmake to compile and install the integer-partition package.
 This package ships as a library with a test program.
 Invoke `cmake` and `make` to compile, `make test` to test the compilation.